 People without cognitive disabilities also experience these barriers to a lesser degree.
 A website with complicated forms and distracting elements is hard to understand and fill out for anyone.
-Where a person without cognitive disabilities may take more time to finish the task, a person with cognitive disabilities may take more time to finish the task, a person with cognitive accessibility show that people with and without cognitive disabilities both benefit from features that make websites easier to understand and use.
+Where a person without cognitive disabilities may take more time to finish the task, a person with cognitive disabilities may give up.
+User tests conducted in a research project on requirements for cognitive accessibility show that people with and without cognitive disabilities both benefit from features that make websites easier to understand and use.